Ontario's University Application Process, Explained

 Here's a step-by-step overview of what to expect when applying to a university in Ontario, Canada.

-If you plan to be a full-time student, you'll apply through the Ontario Universities' Application Centre (OUAC), which processes applications for admission to all Ontario universities.
-International (visa) students will use the OUAC 105 application.
+If you plan to be a full-time student, you'll apply through the Ontario Universities' Application Centre (OUAC), which processes applications for admission to Ontario universities.
+You'll apply using the undergraduate application.

 If you're interested in multiple Ontario universities, you can use one OUAC application to apply to all your chosen schools and programs.
-Each university will have different deadlines so make sure to familiarize yourself with the timelines for the schools you're interested in.
-Waterloo will accept applications until February 1, 2023.
+Deadlines might vary based on university or even program, so make sure to familiarize yourself with the timelines for the schools you're interested in.
+Once universities receive your application, they'll email you to let you know what to do next.

 All programs will require transcripts as part of the application process.
 Additional requirements can include: